Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description

-Carrying out the evaluation activities included in the final evaluation system.
+Carrying out the assessment activities that form part of the final evaluation system.

 Hours